Esk'etemc - Specific Claims

 2. An online survey was available for Esk’etemc members to fill out by October 31, 2024.

 3. In-community engagement sessions were held in Esk’et (September 27, 2024), Williams Lake (September 28, 2024), Kamloops (October 19, 2024) and Chilliwack (October 26, 2024), plus other sessions for staff, youth, and elders.
 The Kamloops and Chilliwack sessions had a Zoom component so people could participate online.
+Please see the question below for how to share feedback.

 The community engagement sessions are now complete.
 We had a number of sessions planned with Esk’etemc staff, family representatives, youth and Elders.
 There were in-person and hybrid events hosted and this information was shared extensively and frequently via Facebook, Alkali Lake radio, and on the www.seculecwem.ca website.